dmalawey/openBox/home.md

 * [OpenAir](https://bit.ly/openairproject)

 ### Explore
-If you don't like reading, just hop onto grabCAD and jump into the designs!
+Don't like reading? just hop onto grabCAD and jump into the designs!
 Also see the [image gallery](gallery.md) but be aware it may contain only a portion of the designs.

 **Example Usage***